ChrstphrHll/npc_gen/students/Rjanna Eroan.md

 # Rjanna Eroan
 ---
 ### Description
-- Tiefling Paladin from Magmus Centerhold
+- Tiefling Paladin from Aldercrown Empire
 - 1st year Protection student in Fiesn
-- long wavy blonde hair that's plain, Pale Brown eyes, and Pale Blue skin
+- short frizzy auburn hair that's plain, Pale Brown eyes, and Pale Blue skin
 - Is Sentimental and Procrastinating, and has Stoicism as their ideal

 ### Organizations